The Top 31 Video Marketing Statistics for 2020

 While Facebook also has Stories, it also has Facebook Live, a powerful and popular live streaming platform.
 How popular?

-35. 33% of marketers have utilized Facebook Live as a channel.
+42. 33% of marketers have utilized Facebook Live as a channel. (source)

 In fact,

-36. 1 in 5 videos is a live broadcast on Facebook.
+43. 1 in 5 videos is a live broadcast on Facebook. (source)

 Now that we’ve covered potential video channels in social media, let’s check out some social media video statistics, together with some tips that can help us become better video marketers.

-37. As much as 85% of the videos posted on Facebook are watched in silence.
+44. As much as 85% of the videos posted on Facebook are watched in silence. (source)

 While Facebook video ads are important to promote your brand and products, knowing that 85% of Facebook ads are watched silently can inform your marketing efforts.
 Whether you create ads that do not require sound to deliver coherent information or you utilize closed captioning, make sure you are carefully constructing your Facebook ads to accommodate the most common usage patterns.